Tara King of The Avengers

 Back in the day, Emma Peel was one of my favourite television characters.
 In fact, she still is.
 It was a sad day, therefore, when her presumed-missing husband returned and whisked her away from her adventures with Steed at the end of her final episode, The Forget Me Not.
 This was also the story in which Tara King made her debut.

-As Agent 69, she was the fresh-faced and wide-eyed trainee who had very recently graduated from spy school.
+As Agent 69, she was a fresh-faced and wide-eyed trainee who had very recently graduated from spy school.
 She appeared throughout the episode assisting in the defeat of the bad guys.
-However, it wasn't until after Emma had left Steed's side for good that we were able to see her formerly become Steed's new partner in crime.
+However, it wasn't until after Emma had left Steed's side for good that we were able to see her formerly become Steed's new partner-in-crime.

-By the way, take a close look at Emma's husband.
+By the way, take a close look at Emma's husband in this video clip.
 Does he look familiar?

 An Introduction to Linda Thorson

-The following video introduces not only the character of Tara King, but also the actress who played her, Linda Thorson.
+The following video, filmed in advance of the final series of The Avengers, introduces not only its latest character, but also the actress who played her, Linda Thorson.

 Image is Available at AllPosters.com

-While "something" may have been going on between Steed and his erstwhile partners, from the beginning, it was obvious that Tara was in love with John Steed.
-She was quite obviously much younger, possessing a Sixties "devil-may-care" attitude and openly demonstrating her feelings for the older man.
+While "something" may have been going on between Steed and his erstwhile partners, from the beginning it was obvious that Tara was in love with him.
+She was quite obviously much younger, possessing a Sixties "devil-may-care" attitude and candidly demonstrating her feelings for the older man.

-However, unlike Cathy and Emma - Steed's two previous partners - Tara seemed to regularly run into situations where she was either imprisoned or drugged and needed her partner's help in escaping.
+However, unlike Mrs. Gale and Mrs. Peel - Steed's two previous partners - Tara regularly encountered circumstances in which she became either imprisoned or drugged, thus needing her companion's help in escaping.
 Much like the situation shown in the picture to the right.

 The Avengers Opening Titles